mattleibow/DeviceRunners/README.md

-# CommunityToolkit.DeviceRunners.Xunit
+# Test Device Runners

-A device runner for the xUnit.net unit testing framework.
+A device runner for a collection of testing frameworks.

+There are a few packages in this repository, but the main ones are:

+ - Visual test explorer/runner
+    - `DeviceRunners.VisualRunners.Maui` - UI component
+    - `DeviceRunners.VisualRunners.Xunit` - Xunit support
+    - `DeviceRunners.VisualRunners.NUnit` - NUnit support
+ - Headless test runner (using XHarness)
+    - `DeviceRunners.XHarness.Maui` - main infrastructure
+    - `DeviceRunners.XHarness.Xunit` - Xunit support
+ - UI Testing support
+    - `UITest.Xunit.Maui` - UI testing helpers for Xunit for .NET MAUI

 This is repository contains revised code from a few places:
  - a port of https://github.com/xunit/devices.xunit to use .NET MAUI
  - a port of https://github.com/xunit/uitest.xunit to use .NET MAUI
  - a port of https://github.com/nunit/nunit.xamarin to use .NET MAUI
  - parts of the work done in https://github.com/dotnet/maui

-There are a few packages in this repository, but the main ones are:

- - Visual test explorer/runner
-    - `CommunityToolkit.DeviceRunners.VisualRunners.Maui` - UI component
-    - `CommunityToolkit.DeviceRunners.VisualRunners.Xunit` - Xunit support
-    - `CommunityToolkit.DeviceRunners.VisualRunners.NUnit` - NUnit support
- - Headless test runner (using XHarness)
-    - `CommunityToolkit.DeviceRunners.XHarness.Maui` - main infrastructure
-    - `CommunityToolkit.DeviceRunners.XHarness.Xunit` - Xunit support
- - UI Testing support
-    - `CommunityToolkit.UITest.Xunit.Maui` - UI testing helpers for Xunit for .NET MAUI

 ## Testing with the Visual Runner